Portland Progress

 Develop an electric and alternative-fuel vehicle capital transition program for municipal and school vehicles.

-Update: Leased four new EV Konas at zero cost; Initiated City Hall EV carshare program (updated December 2021)
+Update: Leased four new EV Konas; initiated City Hall EV carshare program (2021).
+Working to adopt a city fleet electrification strategy. (updated December 2023)

 Transformative potential: Equitable, regenerative, resilient